pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 * It’s possible to scroll right past people moving slowly and push for forward momentum, and simultaneously possible to continue digging into something slowly while others press forward.
 This is not possible in synchronous communication.
 * Proposal deadlines are a pace-setting tool.
 Topics that need to move quickly use shorter timeframes, and longer ones can have more time.
 Different decisions can go at different speeds.
 * It’s easy to modulate your own pace of engagement.
 If a conversation is moving too fast or slowly for you, you can drop your input and step back, and then return later when a proposal is raised.
-* It’s interesting to note how a "fast" decision on Loomio is 1 or 2 days, while a “fast” decision in person is more like 5 minutes.
+* It’s interesting to note how a “fast” decision on Loomio is 1 or 2 days, while a “fast” decision in person is more like 5 minutes.
 And yet, Loomio does not seem “slow”, the way taking 2 days to reach a decision in person would.
 Loomio runs decisions in parallel to other ongoing work, and it's much more efficient gathering everyone’s input on Loomio over 2 days versus having to schedule an in-person meeting.
-* Facilitation on Loomio could be likened to "bullet time" (when Neo can stop time and just walk around a bullet in the Matrix) - you can walk through a living conversation frame by frame.
+* Facilitation on Loomio could be likened to “bullet time” (when Neo can stop time and just walk around a bullet in the Matrix) - you can walk through a living conversation frame by frame.
 It’s like a superpower.

 <a href="bulletime.jpg" alt="Neo Matrix Bullet Time"><img src="bulletime.jpg" class="img-center img-50pc"/></a>